Sahana-manjunath1995/College_api_project/readme.md

      or

-  2. Start the container and run the following commands. docker start contaner_name docker exec -it contaner_name bash mysql -uroot -proot
+  2. Start the container and run the following commands docker start contaner_name docker exec -it contaner_name bash mysql -uroot -proot